 To make this data more accessible, there is a real need to make the data easily searchable, alongside its lineage, uses, and value to the organization.
 One of our customers recently said that before data catalogs, 80% of their employees’ time was spent finding data, 15% fixing the data, and 5% analyzing it.
 Their data catalog flipped these numbers, so that employees spent 80% of the time analyzing the data and only 5% finding it.
 Data catalogs are the core for data analysis.

 Accelerate Time to Value and Reduce Operational Costs

 The quantity of data can present a formidable challenge.
 Each data set needs to be properly discovered, tagged, and annotated with a description of its lineage, ratings from other users, and where it’s used.
 Here’s where technology helps.
-Some data catalog software vendors automate cataloging of the data set, saving an immense amount of time not only building the initial catalog but maintaining the catalog as new data sets are created.
+Waterline Data automates the cataloging of data sets, saving an immense amount of time not only in building the initial catalog but also maintaining the catalog as new data sets are created.
 A data steward or data curator can then review a data set’s schema and properties, reducing time to discover and tag the data from scratch.
 How that data is automatically curated can accelerate time to value of the data for business analytics and reduce operational costs significantly.